 mdmpd - Unix, Linux Command

-mdmpd - daemon to monitor MD multipath devices
+NAMEmdmpd - daemon to monitor MD multipath devices

 None.
 This is a very simple program that only does one thing.

-mdmpd requires this to find arrays to monitor paths on and to get notification of interesting events.
+If youre using the /proc filesystem, /proc/mdstat lists all active md devices with information about them. mdmpd requires this to find arrays to monitor paths on and to get notification of interesting events.